 Knotted Ponytail

-A knotted ponytail is a unique and stylish option that’s surprisingly easy to achieve.
-Divide your hair into two sections, tie them into a loose knot, and secure with a small elastic.
-For a more polished look, repeat the knot or wrap the ends around the elastic.
-This creative style works beautifully for short hair and gives an edgy yet chic vibe, perfect for casual or semi-formal occasions.
+A ponytail done in knots is a very stylish and unusual twist that is rather simple to do.
+Categorize your hair into two segments and tie them in a loose knot, and fasten with a small elastic.
+To have a more refined appearance, repeat the knot or wrap the ends on the elastic.
+This style of hair is fantastic with short hair and has a cool but, at the same time, fashionable look that is ideal when attending casual or semi-formal events.

 Maintenance and Hair Care Tips for Thin Hair